Briolette of India: The diamond in the 20th century

 According to historian Hans Nadelhoffer, the Briolette of India was cut into its distinctive shape in Neuilly, Paris and sold to Cartier, along with another diamond called the Blue Heart (aka Unzue Heart).
 "Initially set as a pendant with a 126-grain pearl," Nadelhoffer writes, "the splendid stone was combined the following year [1910] with two 22-carat emeralds and the same pearl to form a brooch, which was sent to the New York branch [of Cartier].
 In 1911, Cartier's sold it to [American financier] George Blumenthal", who presented it to his wife, Florence Meyer Blumenthal.

 The Briolette resurfaced in 1950, when it was acquired by New York jeweler Harry Winston.
-Winston sold the diamond to the wife of Canadian millionaire I. W. Killam and bought it from Dorothy J. Killam's estate ten years later, after her death.
+Winston sold the diamond to the wife of Canadian millionaire I. W. Killam and bought it back from Dorothy J. Killam's estate ten years later, after her death.

 In July 1967, the Briolette of India was illustrated in a photograph by Richard Avedon.
 The image depicts Anglo-American fashion model Penelope Tree holding the unset stone before her right eye.

 Harry Winston exhibited the Briolette in 1970 at a dinner organized for American fashion editors.
 A year later the firm sold it to a European client.

 Today

-An unidentified European family reportedly owns the Briolette of India at the present time.
+The diamond was bought by Austrian billionaire collector Heidi Horten, who died in 2022.
+The diamond was sold at auction by Christie's in June 2023, fetching $7 million, below its estimate.